 Details of the current membership and composition of each Committee is set out below.
-Details of attendance by members for each Committee are set out in the Director's Report of the Company's Annual Report.
+Details of attendance by members for each Committee are set out in the Director's Report section of the Company's Annual Report.
 The roles and responsibilities of each Committee are set out in the respective Committee charter.
-These charters can be found on the Company's website at: https://joycecorp.com.au/board-charters/.
+These charters can be found on the Company's website at: https://joycegroup.com.au/board-charters/.

-Committee Members Composition Audit & Risk Committee Karen Gadsby (Chair) All other directors Members, who between them, have accounting and financial expertise and a sufficient understanding of the industries in which the Company operates, to enable them to discharge the Committee's mandate effectively; A majority of independent non-executive directors; and Chaired by an independent director who is not the Chair of the Board.
-Nomination Committee Tim Hantke (Chair) All other directors Remuneration Committee Tim Hantke (Chair) All other directors A majority of independent non-executive directors; and Chaired by an independent director.
+Committee Members Composition Audit & Risk 5 - Members, who between them, have accounting and Committee (Chair) financial expertise and a sufficient understanding of the All other directors them to discharge the Committee's mandate effectively; - A majority of independent non-executive directors; and - Chaired by an independent non-executive director who is not the Chair of the Board.